Skip to main content

 Dive Flag Requirements

-For a safe and successful scalloping adventure, proper use of a dive flag is essential.
-It’s a critical safety measure, mandated by law in many states including Florida.
+For a safe and successful scalloping adventure, proper use of a dive flag is important.
+It’s a critical safety measure, mandated by law in many states including right here in Florida.
 A dive flag serves as a signal to alert nearby boaters that there are divers or snorkelers in the water, which is especially important in popular scalloping grounds where boat traffic can be heavy.
 The flag used for this purpose has a distinct design to make it easily recognizable—red with a white diagonal stripe running from the top left corner to the bottom right.

 By raising a dive flag, you communicate to other watercraft to steer clear and maintain a safe distance, typically a minimum of 300 feet in open water and 100 feet in rivers, inlets, or channels.
 When diving, it should be displayed whenever a member of your group is in the water.
 As soon as everyone is back on board, the flag should be lowered to indicate that the area is clear.
 Scalloping with no dive flag can result in hefty fines (even if people are only wading) but more importantly, it can compromise the safety of those in the water.